Tanshinone

 Tanshinones are a class of chemical compounds.
 Examples include dihydrotanshinone, tanshinone I, or tanshinone IIA.
 These compounds are all naturally occurring and can all be isolated from Salvia miltiorrhiza.

 Dihydrotanshinone I has been reported to have cytotoxicity to a variety of tumor cells.

 Tanshinone I is anti-inflammatory, and modulates or prevents breast cancer metastasis by regulating adhesion molecules.

 Tanshinone IIA is anti-inflammatory, an antioxidant, and cytotoxic against a variety of cell lines.
+It inhibits CYP2J2.